Home

 The Mystery of Gog and Magog

-At the beginning Gog and Magog were individuals.
+At the beginning Gog and Magog were an individual people.

 During the reign of Josiah the Scythians were a major menace.